vladutmitroi/movie-listings/README.md

 ## App details

 - Inside `src/index.js`, the `App.js` component will be rendered.
-- App.js is the parent component, where the data from redux store is being passed as props and then to its children components.
 - The children components rendered in App.js
   - Loader component - shown while the data is retrieved
-  - Filter container - GenresList and Rating components, which will be used to filter the movies
+  - Filter component - container for GenresList and Rating components, which will be used to filter the movies
   - Movies container - MoviesList where MovieCard component will be rendered
   - Movie details - using react router we navigate to a details page, showing additional details for a selected movie